CSS Box Model

 What is Box Model

 Every element that can be displayed is comprised of one or more rectangular boxes.
 CSS box model typically describes how these rectangular boxes are laid out on a web page.
-These boxes can have different properties and can interact with each other in different ways, but every box has a content area and optional surrounding margin, padding, and border.
+These boxes can have different properties and can interact with each other in different ways, but every box has a content area and optional surrounding padding, border, and margin.

-The following diagram demonstrates how the margin, padding, and border CSS properties determines how much space an element can take on a web page.
+The following diagram demonstrates how the padding, border, and margin CSS properties determines how much space an element can take on a web page.

 Width and Height of Elements